-Total current assets have increased \$80,692.
-This increase is primarily due to increase in cash and investments.
-Current assets also include grant receivables which were higher from the prior year due to completion and release of project retainage of some of the multi-year grants.
-The June 30, 2022 receivables reflect amounts earned for fulfillment of obligations from the Proposition 1 (Round 1), Proposition 84 (Round 3), 2014 Drought grant, Regional Water Bank project, Bonneville Environmental Foundation (BEF), USBR Drought Interties and SRCSD incentive programs.
+Total current assets, mainly cash and investments increased \$130,044, primarily due to the close-out and release of retention of grants and improved performance of LAIF interest earnings.
+The June 30, 2023 receivables reflect amounts earned for fulfillment of obligations from the Proposition 1 (Round 1), Proposition 84 (Round 3), Regional Water Bank project along with the 2022 Urban Planning grant, 2021 Urban Drought grant, Bonneville Environmental Foundation (BEF), 2014 Drought grant and Other Water Efficiency Programs (WEP).

-The non-current assets increased \$679,375 due to the market conditions of the Pension and Net Other Post-Employment Benefits (OPEB) asset.
-As of the pension valuation date of June 30, 2020 and OPEB valuation date of June 30, 2021, investment income on the investment pools were unusually large, which resulted in a significant reduction in the net pension liability of the plan and caused RWA's share of the plan assets to be higher than its share of the pension liability, resulting in a net pension asset.
-Additional contributions RWA has made to the plan also contributed to RWA having a net pension asset.
+Non-current assets decreased by \$671,494.
+This is due to a decrease in net pension assets due to a change of market conditions as of the pension valuation date of June 30, 2021.
+In the prior year's valuation date, investment income on the investment pools were unusually large, which resulted in a significant reduction in the net pension liability of the plan and caused RWA's share of the plan assets to be higher than its share of the pension liability, resulting in a net pension asset.
+During this period, this has essentially been reversed.
+RWA made additional contributions to the plan.